openedx/paragon/src/Card/README.md

     <Card.Section
       title="Section title"
     >
-      In this Card we only want to diplay Section, therefore no need to use Body wrapper.
+      In this Card we only want to display Section, therefore no need to use Card.Body wrapper.
     </Card.Section>
     <Card.Footer>
       <Button>Action 1</Button>